We provide emergency and protection services to the communities of Bath & North East Somerset, Bristol, North Somerset

 In more rural areas the fire stations are crewed by firefighters working on the Retained Duty System.
 Retained firefighters live or work within five minutes of the station and are paged by Fire Control when they are needed at an incident.

-Our Wholetime stations of Bath, Weston-super-Mare and Yate are also supported by a retained crew who are brought in during busy periods.
+Some of our Wholetime stations are also supported by a retained crew who are brought in during busy periods.